zei-world/api-woocommerce/docs/_documentation/module.md

 -->
 ```

-The module size could not be changed
+The module size could NOT be changed
 {: .info }

 **It will gives you that (if you are connected and not connected on ZEI):**